anywhichway/lazui/docs/lazui.md

 The event modifiers `debounce:<ms>` and `throttle:<ms>` can be used to control responsiveness to user interaction.
 The below will effectively ignore clicks at less than 2 second increments.

+<template data-lz:url:get="/thanks.html" data-lz:mode="document">Thanks for clicking!</template>
-<div data-lz:src="/path/to/somefile.html" data-lz:on="click debounce:2000 dispatch:load" data-lz:showsource="beforeBegin" data-lz:mode="open">Click Me</div>
+<div data-lz:src="/thanks.html" data-lz:on="click debounce:2000 dispatch:load" data-lz:showsource="beforeBegin" data-lz:target="nextSibling">Click Me</div>

 ##### Loading Just Once